BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Heroic Defence
 - Heroic Challenge

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **The Oakenshield** `ACTIVE` - If Thorin uses Shielding in a Combat and wins, he may make a single Strength 4 Strike against one enemy involved in the Combat.
+- **The Oakenshield** `ACTIVE`

+If Thorin uses Shielding in a Combat and wins, he may make a single Strength 4 Strike against one enemy involved in the Combat.

-- **To Arms!** `ACTIVE` - Once per game at the start of his Activation, this rule may be declared.
+- **To Arms!** `ACTIVE`

+Once per game at the start of his Activation, this rule may be declared.
 All friendly Erebor models within 3" of Thorin gain +1 Strength until the end of that turn.

 </div>